kimjammer/Neuro/README.md

 Vtuber model control is currently extremely basic.
 The audio output from the TTS is piped into [vtube studio](https://denchisoft.com/) via a virtual audio cable with something like [this](https://vb-audio.com/Cable/), and the microphone volume simply controls how open the mouth is.
-To output the TTS to a specific audio device like the virutal audio cable, the RealtimeTTS library needs to be slightly modified.
 Read the Installation Section for more details.

 ### Modularization